tilt-dev/tilt.build/docs/live_update_reference.md

 ---

-[^1]: The initial build is always a full build because Live Update needs a running container to modify.
-Thus, your base build (Docker/Custom Build) should be sufficient to create your dev image, and should not rely on any `sync`'d files or `run` commands.
+[^1]: Live Update needs a running container to modify.
+Thus, your base build, custom deploy, or pre-built image should be sufficient to start the container, and should not rely on any `sync`'d files or `run` commands.